Pixiv: Additional services and media

 In addition to the website Pixiv, Pixiv Inc. began to develop the idea of expanding Pixiv beyond its website's boundaries while being able to use a user's Pixiv account for other peripheral services.
 In October 2008, Pixiv Inc. launched an oekaki Internet forum called Drawr, which anyone with a Pixiv account can use.
 The website uses a Flash-based system to enable users to draw art via a web application.
 Other users can submit art replies to any art piece; there is no interface for text entry.
 Unlike Pixiv, there is no search feature as there are no tags available, and it is not required to sign-up or login to Drawr to browse the entries.
 On Drawr, users can create threads where users submit art on a common theme, or add to the image which started the thread.
+In collaboration with Livedoor, a blogging service called Pixiv Blog was launched on April 23, 2009, which anyone with a Pixiv account can use.
+An oekaki chat service called Pixiv Chat was launched on December 15, 2009, for users to draw oekaki art while in a chat room.

 DrawTwit

 In collaboration with Twitter, Pixiv Inc. launched a web service in July 2009 called DrawTwit, which anyone with a Twitter account can use and allows users to draw artwork and post them to Twitter.
 Others can comments on the artwork with either writing a 110-character limit or drawing a 140-brush stroke limit image response (in the same spirit as Twitter's limit of 140 characters per tweet).
-DrawTwit was originally a temporary service available during maintenance of the Pixiv website on 16 July 2009, but the service proved popular enough to develop into its own entity.
-In collaboration with Livedoor, a blogging service called Pixiv Blog was launched on 23 April 2009, which anyone with a Pixiv account can use.
-A Pixiv wiki called Pixiv Encyclopedia was launched on 10 November 2009, as a way to index and define the more than 1.6 million different tags used on Pixiv, which anyone with a Pixiv account can use.
-An English-language version of the encyclopedia and an English-language official Twitter account started in May 2011.
-An oekaki chat service called Pixiv Chat was launched on 15 December 2009, for users to draw oekaki art while in a chat room.
+DrawTwit was originally a temporary service available during maintenance of the Pixiv website on July 16, 2009, but the service proved popular enough to develop into its own entity.

+Pixiv Encyclopedia

+Pixiv Encyclopedia (Japanese: ピクシブ百科事典) is a Japanese online encyclopedia that covers topics related to anime, video games, manga, and characters.
+This site, which also provides explanations of internet memes, is edited by users using a wiki system and has 350,000 words registered.

+The Top 100 Internet Buzzwords Awards, held annually by Pixiv and Dwango, are determined based on how many page views a Pixiv Encyclopedia article explaining a specific subject received in a year.

+Amazon has been receiving text-based data from Pixiv Encyclopedia since April 2, 2020, in order to improve the accuracy of Amazon Alexa.
+This data does not contain any personal information of users.